 Master of Comparative Law (M.C.L.)

 Cumberland School of Law’s Master of Comparative Law (M.C.L.) degree program is designed for graduate lawyers, judges, prosecutors and legal educators from outside the U.S., who learn about the U.S. legal system and culture; participants spend two summers taking courses in residence at Cumberland School of Law (with the option to attend the Cambridge study-abroad program) and write a thesis.
+The final class of M.C.L. students will receive their degree in May 2022.

-LL.M Full-Tuition Scholarships
+LL.M.
+Full-Tuition Scholarships